 - Lütge, Christoph; Liel, Benedikt v.
 (2015): Creating Shared Value und seine Erfolgsfaktoren - ein Vergleich mit CSR, in: Zeitrschrift für Wirtschafts- und Unternehmensethik 16/2, S. 182-191.

 - "Creating Shared Value as future factor of competition – analysis and empirical evidence“ (Benedikt von Liel, completed 2015)

 - Unemployment and social tätigk: an economic ethics analysis of employment and dignity (K. Prechel, completed 2015)

 Economic ethics of Digitization

 In ethics, discussions of risk are often dominated by the problem of how to prevent harm - less by the question of how to make use of opportunities.
 But these two aspects belong together.
 In a number of projects we pursue the development of an ethics of rational risk calculation.
-This part of the research is in cooperation with the TUM research group of "Risk and Security" proposed under the Excellence Initiative.

 - Appointment of Prof. Lütge to the Ethics Committee for Automated Driving by the Federal Ministry of Transport and Digital Infrastructure